Class Policies

 Class Attendance

 A vital part of every student's education is regular attendance of class meetings.
 Every faculty member is encouraged to keep a current attendance record on all students.
-Any absences tend to lower the quality of a student's work in a course, and frequent or persistent absences may preclude a passing grade or cause a student to be dropped from one or more courses upon the request of a faculty member to the Registrar’s Office through appropriate channels.
-Courses will be officially dropped on the day the request is received by the Registrar’s Office (as long as the request is received no later than 5 p.m. on the last day to drop with an automatic Q (set by the university academic calendar).
+Any absences tend to lower the quality of a student's work in a course, and frequent or persistent absences may preclude a passing grade or cause a student to be dropped from one or more courses upon the request of a faculty member to the Office of the Registrar through appropriate channels.
+Courses will be officially dropped on the day the request is received by the Office of the Registrar (as long as the request is received no later than 5 p.m. on the last day to drop with an automatic Q (set by the university academic calendar).

 Absences for Religious Holy Days